DimaGhanem/ny_times_test/README.md

 ## Description

-This id flutter project For NY Times Most Popular Articles App.
+This is flutter project For NY Times Most Popular Articles App.

 This app show the articles given by NY Times Most Popular Articles Free API, And the steps shown below :
  - 1- You can start from this url[ NY Times API ](https://developer.nytimes.com/apis)